 - To get a brief idea of the architecture style and trends at the time the building was constructed, it is possible to consult the Art and Architecture section of a library.
 For example, the New York Public Library has such a division.

 - One of the best placed to find plenty of information regarding the history of a building is the Tax Assessor’s office.
 Since this office needs to keep records for official purposes, they have lots of information.
-The information available here includes the current owner, building construction area, a list of past owners, the past and current uses of the building, material used in the construction of the building, list of building violations if any, any photographs associated with building and much more.
+The information available here includes the current owner, building construction area, a list of past owners, the past and present uses of the building, material used in the construction of the building, record of building violations if any, any photographs associated with building and much more.

 - Besides this, several other public offices maintain old record like the building permit office, the county clerk’s office for deeds and more.
 The gas and